-14 – 19 July saw the grand finale of the Teaching Advancement at University (TAU) Fellowships Programme which took place at the Karridene Hotel, Durban.
+14 – 19 July saw the grand finale of TAU 1 which took place at the Karridene Hotel, Durban.

 The 50 candidates – academics committed to teaching and learning at 20 South African higher education institutions – engaged with each other about the scholarship of teaching and learning, teaching excellence and change and transformation over a period of 13 months.
 They have all achieved the requirements of the programme: